Vola Vale: Model

 Vale modeled clothes for the Broadway Department Store in Los Angeles, California.
 A 1916 photo from the Los Angeles Times shows her in an exclusive Betty Wales frock from Broadway.
 This was a very popular dress among college women of the era.

 Private life

+In the summer of 1917, Vale began living in an Ocean Bluff home in the city of Long Beach.
 Vale was married to film director and producer Al Russell.
 They had a son.
 On December 8, 1926, Vale married director John.
 W. Gorman in Santa Ana, California.
 They kept the wedding secret until they told friends on February 2, 1927.
-She married a second time to Lawrence McDougal, with whom she remained until his death in February 1970.
+She married a third time to Lawrence McDougal, with whom she remained until his death in February 1970.

 She was a member of Our Club, a group of seventeen of Hollywood's baby cinema stars.
 Mary Pickford served as honorary president.
 Fellow members were Mildred Davis, Helen Ferguson, Patsy Ruth Miller, Clara Horton, Gertrude Olmstead, Laura La Plante, Virginia Fox, Colleen Moore, ZaSu Pitts, Lois Wilson, May McAvoy, Gloria Hope, Virginia Valli, Carmel Myers, Edna Murphy, and Carmelita Geraghty.

 Vale died in Hawthorne, California in 1970, aged 73, of heart disease.
 She is interred at Roosevelt Memorial Park in Los Angeles County, California.